Nikkirche/balloons-reborn/README.md

    ```

    If public registration is allowed (**default**), users can create themselves but you still need to approve them.
-   Otherwise you need to register everyone in admin interface or via CLI.
+   Otherwise, you need to register everyone in admin interface or via CLI.

 ## Launch